CGCL-codes/mioDB/README.md

     [requestdistribution]: the destribution of the workload.
 ```

 Before running, we need to modify the files under *input/*.
 First, We set the *-dbpath* to the path of NVM.
-Then, we set *-P* to specify the workload file and choose load mode or run mode.
+Then, we set *-P* to specify the workload file and choose the load mode or the run mode.
 We can use the command below to run the YCSB test:

 ```
     [MioDB/YCSB] ./ycsbc input/select_a_file
 ```

-After the YCSB runs, it will output the throughput.
+After the YCSB finishes, it will output the throughput.
 MioDB uses YCSB to evaluate the tail latency and compare with NoveLSM, MatrixKV.

 For evaluating the performance of YCSB (Figure 7 in the paper), we can modify the *-P* to the workload load and A-F under the workloads/ directory (Note the distinction between 1KB and 4KB value size).
-For evaluating the tail latency of YCSB (Figure 8 and Table 2 in the paper), please use the ``tail.spec'' as the workload in run mode.
+For evaluating the tail latency of YCSB (Figure 8 and Table 2 in the paper), please use the ''tail.spec'' as the workload in the run mode.

 #### Sensitivity Studies

 For the sensitivity studies of levels (Figure 9 in the paper), we need recompile MioDB.
 The parameter which controls the level numbers of MioDB is in the file *db/dbformat.h*.
 The name is *kNumLevels* (line 26).
-We can modify it and then rebuild the hole program.
-The method of evaluating random write and random read performance is same as Micro-benchmark.
+We can modify it and then rebuild the whole program.
+The method of evaluating the random write and random read performance is same as the above Micro-benchmark.

-For the sensitivity studies of the size of dataset (Figure 10 and Figure 11 in the paper), we also use the *miodb_test.sh*.
-We can modify the *write_key_num* to control the size of dataset.
-The total size can calculate by *write_key_num* * *size*.
-Because the size of key is very small compared to the value, we can just ignore the size of key.
+For the sensitivity studies of the size of dataset (Figure 10 and Figure 11 in the paper), we also use the *miodb\_test.sh*.
+We can modify the *write_key_num* to configure the size of dataset.
+The total size can be calculated by *write_key_num* * *size*.
+Because the size of key is very small compared to the value, we can ignore the size of key.

 #### SSD-Supported MioDB Extension
-We have implemented a simple demo of SSD-Supported MioDB.
+We have implemented SSD-Supported MioDB.
 We can download the code from the github repository of MioDB on ''ssd_extension'' branch.
 The compilation and evaluation method is same as the in-memory MioDB.
 The only difference between them is the *db_path* in db_bench and the *-dbpath* in YCSB.
-We need set these two parameters to a path of SSD.
+We need set these two parameters to a data path of SSD.